thohemp/OnionTip-Telegram/README.md

 ### Deeponion daemon configuration

-A `Deeponion.conf` file is needed in data directory.
+A `DeepOnion.conf` file is needed in data directory.

 (sample)